aaal-dev/AtomicHorse-Modules/README.md

 ## Mixer-1

 First take of standart 4 track mixer.
 I made code flexible.
 Only need is big panel and change TRACKS_NUMBER in [mixer-1.hpp](https://github.com/animeslave/AtomicHorseModules/blob/master/src/mixer-1.hpp).
-Polyphonic, stereo.
+It is polyphonic and stereo.
+I need change visual design.
+And I want VuMeters on tracks, but I don't know how to do them yet.

-> Panning is not working yet.
+> Working.
+Panning is not working yet.
+Beware of loud volume.
+Not tuned.